NetApp/harvest/SUPPORT.md

 # Harvest Support and Getting Help

-Welcome to Harvest!
-Harvest is an official NetApp open-source project.
-You can reach out to NetApp using any of the [standard mechanisms](http://mysupport.netapp.com/info/web/ECMLP2619434.html) and get support.
+Harvest is an open-source project developed and published by NetApp to collect performance, capacity and hardware metrics from ONTAP clusters.
+These metrics can then be delivered to a range of databases and displayed in Grafana dashboards.
+Harvest is not an officially supported NetApp product.
+NetApp maintains and updates Harvest with bug fixes, security updates, and feature development.
+For assistance refer [Getting Help](#getting%20help)

 This document describes Harvest's release and support lifecycle as well as places you can get help.